-The cost of living in metro DC is among the highest in the nation, with rent on a two-bedroom Arlington apartment averaging $2,000 per month.
+The cost of living in metro DC is among the highest in the nation, with rent on a two-bedroom Arlington apartment averaging $2,114 per month.
 Let's face it: making payments like these can be difficult for low-income families, especially when temporary unemployment, an unexpected illness, or a sudden financial crisis, strikes.
-Since 1975, Arlington Thrive has been a front-line defense against homelessness, offering same-day emergency assistance to Arlington residents for rent, pharmacy and medical bills, utilities, and transportation (checks are made out directly to the landlord, medical provider, company, or creditor).
-Section 8 housing recipients also have access to a loan program for security deposits of up to $500 (fees are as low as $10/month); and collaboration with Dominion Power's EnergyShare program provides up to $600 per client for heating and $300 for cooling costs.
+Since 1975, Arlington Thrive has provided same-day emergency financial assistance to residents of the county who cannot pay for their basic needs – for rent, utilities, medical or dental bills, prescription costs, work-related transportation needs or related emergencies.
+Arlington Thrive works in collaboration with government and private agencies and relies on them to assess true need and to provide case management for clients.
+The result?
+No duplication of services, and 88 cents on the dollar going directly to financial assistance.
 Arlington Thrive's Homelessness Prevention program aims to stop homelessness before it starts.
-With four part-time staff and 30 volunteers, it annually serves approximately 3,000 clients in Arlington County.
-Your donation keeps countless families warm, safe, and at home.
+With four part-time staff and nearly 40 volunteers, it annually serves approximately 3,000 clients in Arlington County.
+Your donation keeps countless families warm, safe, and at home, where they belong.

 Headquarters: VA-Arlington County

 Ethnic Groups Served: African American, 25%; Caucasian, 40%; Latino/Hispanic, 35%

 Population(s) Served: All